Tvalc/GCA/docs/Story/Backstory.md

 - The corrupted version is unsustainable and causes reality degradation
 - Understanding this system is key to turning Galaxander's power against him

+## Character Dynamics and Cosmic Significance

+### Core Relationships
+- **Hazel & Glitch**: Represents the potential for human-AI harmony
+- **Glitch & Pixel**: Embodies the playful vs. serious aspects of cosmic order
+- **Echo & Nova**: Shows the possibility of redemption in corrupted systems
+- **Tom & Jen**: Demonstrates the human capacity for growth and mentorship
+- **Lisa & Krix**: Illustrates the complex nature of betrayal and redemption

+### Cosmic Significance
+- Each character represents a different aspect of the cosmic conflict
+- Party composition affects the balance of cosmic forces
+- Character relationships mirror the original harmony of the cosmic order
+- Betrayals and reunions reflect the larger cosmic struggle
+- Final party formation represents the restoration of cosmic balance

 ## The Final Revelation

 The ultimate goal that Hazel's party will discover isn't merely escaping the game or defeating Galaxander, but: